ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/membership_preferences.rst

 Allow members to set their own localization preferences?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Set whether dates and times are localized to each members' own
-If set to no all dates and times will be localized to the master site
+localization preferences.
+If set to "No", all dates and times will be
-default, and the localization preferences will be disabled in the Member
+localized to the site default and localization preferences will be
-Profile and My Account pages.
+disabled in the Member Profile and My Account pages.

 Enable Membership Captcha
 ~~~~~~~~~~~~~~~~~~~~~~~~~